 A bank relationship that has stood the test of time is a rarity, given changes in the banking profession and difficult market conditions both for banks and for small businesses.

-I want to spread the seeds of royalty financing—a powerful new deal structure for later-stage companies with healthy gross-profit margins.
+We're spreading the seeds of royalty financing—a powerful new deal structure for later-stage companies with healthy gross-profit margins.

 Banks can’t provide for all small businesses' capital needs.
 Some business owners need an alternative lender or investor.